Humans from various cultures holding a planet © Goethe-Institut

 Germany

 The University of Duisburg-Essen is located in a region boasting the highest concentration of universities in Europe.
-Established in 2003 the University of Duisburg-Essen is the youngest university in North Rhine-Westphalia.
-Offering a broad range of subjects, the University of Duisburg-Essen has already notched up a good name for itself in fields as disparate as social sciences, economics, the humanities, design, engineering and natural sciences, including medicine.
+Established in 2003, the University of Duisburg-Essen is the youngest university in North Rhine-Westphalia.
+Offering a broad range of subjects, the University of Duisburg-Essen has already built a strong reputation in fields as diverse as social sciences, economics, the humanities, design, engineering and natural sciences, including medicine.
 Students from 130 nations come here to pursue their studies.

 www.uni-duisburg-essen.de